 Compare this to one of the double products that can accommodate two infant carriers and seats for older kids.
 The products that scored well start at around $650 and go up to almost $1500, depending on what options and accessories you purchase to use the stroller for infants and older children.
 When you look at it this way, getting what you want is easier than you think, and often cheaper when you select a specific product for each stage, instead of the one product that happens to work for multiple stages.

 What the other thing parents of twins should consider is that some of the stroller's seating options offer different experiences for each passenger.
 The inline products have front and back seat options that are often very different.
 Even if both seats manage to recline or offer some kind of sun shade, none offer the exact same features.
-Whether it is just the limited front view of the Britax B-Ready with Second Seat rear seat or the lack of leg rest and canopy on the low riding second seat of the Phil and Teds Dot, it must be taken into consideration that the inline models do not offer equal options for both passengers.
-This may not be a big deal for siblings of different ages who might benefit from having different riding options, but it could be difficult with twins who usually want the same things at the same time.
+Whether it is just the limited front view of the Britax B-Ready with Second Seat's rear seat or the lack of leg rest and canopy on the low riding back seat of the Phil and Teds Dot, you need to consider that the inline models do not offer equal options for both passengers.
+This disparity may not be a big deal for siblings of different ages who might benefit from having different riding options, but it could be difficult with twins who usually want the same things at the same time.

 It can be hard for a product made for two to be versatile.
 Certainly just having two seats and nice wheels is a tall order, so the idea of one or even two of these products being able to do more than getting little ones from Point A to B is a feat.
 The fact that a few of them do it with style and with a price and performance that out maneuvers the competition is pretty stinking cool.